 If you want to make a compensation claim for a groin injury that was caused by the fault or negligence of another person, then the first step is to get into contact with our team of experienced industry experts.
 Unlike many other personal injuries, groin injuries can take time to be noticed, possibly making problems even worse.
 If you start to feel the symptoms of a possible groin injury, then we will work with you to prove the cause of the injury.

 ANKLE & FOOT INJURIES

 Injuries to the ankle or foot are not only very distressing but can also be incredibly inconvenient.
-Even the most minor foot or ankle injuries can mean that you miss weeks of work while your foot recovers, constituting a significant loss of earnings and substantial suffering and hardship.
-Whether you believe your ankle or foot injury to be severe or not, if it causes you to miss work or be unable to care for your family, then there is possibly room to make a claim as long as the injury wasn’t your fault.
+Even the most minor foot or ankle injuries can mean that you miss weeks of work while your foot recovers, constituting a significant loss and substantial suffering and hardship.
+Whether you believe your ankle or foot injury to be severe or not, if it causes you to miss work or be unable to care for your family, then there is possibly room to make a ankle injury claim as long as the injury wasn’t your fault.

 As the foot has in excess of 100 muscles and a quarter of the number of bones in the body – ankle and foot injuries can be very complicated and extremely varied.
 At Smith Jones, we have worked on numerous foot and ankle claims, helping the victims of negligence and accidents receive the compensation they deserve.
 Before you progress with a claim, it is important to know just what injuries can be claimed for.

 What Kinds of Ankle and Foot Injury Can Be Claimed For?